ioccc-src/winner/2004/schnitzi/README.md

 which appear later in the input file will be drawn in front of sprites which appear earlier.

-The output, to stdout, is a string which, when pasted into vi, will perform the animation defined in the input.
-(The vi editor is a common (and ancient) editor that should be available on most Unix, Linux, Solaris, and Mac OS X machines; you can get it on Windows by installing Cygwin, which is how I do it.)
+The output, written to `stdout`, is a string which, when pasted into vi, will perform the animation defined in the input.
+(The vi editor is a common (and ancient) editor that should be available on most Unix, Linux, Solaris, and macOS systems; you can get it on Windows by installing Cygwin, which is how I do it.)

 ### THE INPUT

-It's easiest to place the input in a file, so you can redirect it to stdin when running the program.
+It's easiest to place the input in a file, so you can redirect it to `stdin` when running the program.
 What follows is a detailed description of the input file format.

 The first line is specified thusly: